Orlando Sabino: Aftermath

-In May 29, 1972, judge José Affonso da Costa Cortes ruled Orlando Sabino was to be hospitalized in an asylum:[...] the accused presented [...] accentuated indications of dangerousness, fact, we believe, that cannot be contested in any way. [...]
-Considering the provisional application of this measure not possible, including in the developing of the police investigation [...], [I] determine that the accused shall be committed [...], in order to be submitted to medical examinations, for the verification of article 22 of the Penal Code's disposition.The judge of Coromandel would rule the same, and Sabino would be submitted to examinations in August 27, 1973.
+On May 29, 1972, judge José Affonso da Costa Cortes ruled Orlando Sabino was to be hospitalized in an asylum:[...] the accused presented [...] accentuated indications of dangerousness, fact, we believe, that cannot be contested in any way. [...]
+Considering the provisional application of this measure not possible, including in the developing of the police investigation [...], [I] determine that the accused shall be committed [...], in order to be submitted to medical examinations, for the verification of article 22 of the Penal Code's disposition.The judge of Coromandel would rule the same, and Sabino would be submitted to examinations on August 27, 1973.
 Orlando was diagnosed with an intellectual disability, absolved from his crimes in 1977 and placed under security measures.

 Sabino's case was studied by researchers and exemplifies problems with the Brazilian juridical system at the time, since the same defendant was judged in different municipalities which had poor communication between each jurisdiction.
 This was evidenced when Orlando was absolved for the murder of Oprínio Ismael de Nascimento in 1994, due to lack of a murder weapon, 22 years after the crime.

 On October 6, 2008, the judge of Patrocínio ruled Sabino's sentence extinct.
 Still, Coromandel's late verification would prompt the serial killer's release to be postponed to August 31, 2009, after completing his 38 years and 6 months sentence in the Judicial Hospital Professor Mario Vaz.
 On April 1, 2011, he was admitted to an almshouse for the elderly.